* Markets on edge, await signs of breakthrough on trade

 By Tom Westbrook

-"There are some lingering doubts over whether a phase one deal can be struck ...
-I think the suspicion is that there's a lot more wrinkles to iron out than initially thought."
+"There are some lingering doubts over whether a phase one deal can be struck," Vishnu Varathan, head of economics and strategy at Mizuho Bank's Asia Treasury Department in Singapore, said.
+"The suspicion is that there's a lot more wrinkles to iron out than initially thought."

-Overnight, CNBC had reported the mood in Beijing was pessimistic about the prospects of sealing an agreement.
+Overnight, CNBC had reported the mood in Beijing was pessimistic about prospects of sealing an trade agreement with the United States.

-On the other hand, a new extension allowing U.S. companies to keep doing business with Chinese telecoms giant Huawei suggested something of an olive branch.
+Obversely, a new extension granted by Washington to let U.S. companies keep doing business with Chinese telecoms giant Huawei suggested a possible olive branch.

-Still, neither morsel shed much light on progress in U.s.-China negotiations, and this week's listless trading suggests optimism that resolution is near is beginning to run out of steam.
+Still, neither morsel shed much light on progress in negotiations, and the listless trading suggested optimism over prospects for a deal was beginning to flag.

-"We're still waiting," said Michael McCarthy, chief market strategist at brokerage CMC Markets in Sydney.
 "The longer we go on, the more concerns will arise.
-The reality is the clock is ticking."
+The reality is the clock is ticking," said Michael McCarthy, chief market strategist at brokerage CMC Markets in Sydney.

 The next deadline in the dispute is Dec.
 15, when another round of U.S. tariffs on Chinese good is scheduled to take effect.

-Wall Street's main indexes traded mostly flat on Monday, looking for direction on trade, though they ended the day inching higher to record closing levels.
+Wall Street's main indexes had traded mostly flat on Monday, looking for direction on trade, though they ended the day inching to record closing highs.

 The Dow Jones Industrial Average rose 0.1%.
 The S&P 500 gained 0.05%, and the Nasdaq Composite . added 0.1%.

-The biggest mover overnight was the British pound which headed towards $1.30 as four polls showed Prime Minister Boris Johnson's Conservative Party tracking toward victory at the Dec.
+The British pound settled at $1.2954 after hitting a one-month high overnight as four opinion polls showed Prime Minister Boris Johnson's Conservative Party on course for victory at the Dec.
 12 election.

 "Overall, risk-related plays will continue to be whipsawed by alternating headlines, but in the short term, risk-off plays may still have room to run as uncertainties persist," said Terence Wu, a strategist at OCBC bank in Singapore.

-Reporting by Tom Westbrook; Editing by Lincoln Feast and Kenneth Maxwell
+Reporting by Tom Westbrook; Editing by Kenneth Maxwell & Simon Cameron-Moore